Meet our Board members

 "I’m proud to play a part in the Fund becoming an intelligent funder – working in partnership, making a difference through what we fund, learning from experience and sharing the results"

-Her previous grantmaking experience included running the Laidlaw Youth Project and Trust.
-She has been a trustee of several charities, including Evaluation Support Scotland and ASH Scotland, an advisor on social justice to the Paul Hamlyn Foundation and co-chair and member of the first Scottish Poverty Truth Commission.
-Maureen's career has spanned the public and voluntary sectors, including working for a national charity, a trade union and as a senior civil servant.
+Her previous grant-making experience included running the Laidlaw Youth Project and Trust.
+She is presently an advisor to the Paul Hamlyn Foundation.
+She has been a trustee of several charities, including Evaluation Support Scotland and ASH Scotland as well as acting as co-chair and member of the first Scottish Poverty Truth Commission.
+Maureen's career has spanned the public and voluntary sectors, including working for a national charity, a local authority, a trade union and as a senior civil servant.

 Dr Astrid Bonfield - General member